c3sr/scope_plot/README.md

 More information about the subcommands can be accessed with `python -m scope_plot COMMAND --help`, and also in the documentation: [bar](docs/bar.md), [spec](docs/spec.md), [deps](docs/makefiles.md).

+## Prerequisites

+You may have to install the following for scope_plot to install matplotlib

+    sudo apt install python-dev libfreetype6-dev and libpng-dev

 API Reference
 -------------